Jumio/mobile-sdk-ios/docs/integration_guide.md

 ## Default UI
 You can use Jumio SDK with the default theme or specify a custom theme (see [Customization](#customization) for details).
 Please note though that some screens in Jumio SDK launch in portrait mode only.
 You can start DefaultUI by calling `startDefaultUI` method on `Jumio.SDK` instance.
+Please make sure to include the dependency `Jumio/DefaultUI`.

 ## Custom UI
 ID Verification can also be implemented as a __custom scan view.__ This means that only the scan view controllers (including the scan overlays) are provided by the SDK.